irudnyts/irudnyts.github.io/_posts/2018-01-24-multinomial-regression.md

 ## Ordinal response model: proportional odds model

-For orinal response variable the model is slightly different.
-Let $Y$ be a categorical response variable with $J$ categories whic are ordered $1<...<J$.
+For ordinal response variable the model is slightly different.
+Let $Y$ be a categorical response variable with $J$ categories which are ordered $1<...<J$.
 Therefore, it is possible to define cumulative probabilities as

 $$\mathbb{P}(Y \leq j \mid \boldsymbol{x}) = p_1 + ... + p_j, \quad j = 1, ..., J$$